slarmoo/.github/profile/css/grid/grid.md

 </div>
 ```

-We turn this into a responsive grid by (1) including a CSS `display` property with the value of `grid` on the container element.
+We turn this into a responsive grid by including a CSS `display` property with the value of `grid` on the container element.
 This tells the browser that all of the children of this element are to be displayed in a grid flow.
-The next property, (2) `grid-template-columns`, specifies the layout of the grid columns.
-In this example we say that we want to repeatedly define each column to auto-fill the parent element's width with children that are resized to a minimum of 300 pixels and a maximum of one equal fractional unit (`1fr`) of the grid width.
-A fractional unit is dynamically computed by splitting up the parent element's width into equal parts for each of the children.

-We finish off the grid configuration with (3) the `grid-auto-rows` property, saying that we want all rows to be exactly 300 pixels high, then (4) the `grid-gap` property to require at least a 1 em gap between our grid items.
+The `grid-template-columns` property specifies the layout of the grid columns.
+We set this to repeatedly define each column to auto-fill the parent element's width with children that are resized to a minimum of 300 pixels and a maximum of one equal fractional unit (`1fr`) of the parents total width.
+A fractional unit is dynamically computed by splitting up the parent element's width into equal parts.
+Next, we fix the height of the rows to be exactly 300 pixels by specifying the `gird-auto-rows` property.
+Finally, we finish off the grid configuration by setting the `grid-gap` property to have a gap of at least 1 em between each grid item.

 ```css
 .container {